-By shortly pressing the SET key six times, the volume of external audio signals (warning tones, music, etc. ...) can be controlled with the rotary knob.
+By briefly pressing the SET key six times, and then using the rotary knob, the volume from the connected external audio signals (Warning tones, music, etc. ...) can be set.

-The higher the value, the higher is the volume of the external audio signal.
-A value of EXT = 0 deactivates the external audio input.
+The higher the value, the higher will be the volume of the external audio signal.
+A value of EXT = off deactivates the external audio input.